daved01/ragcore/README.md

 export OPENAI_API_KEY=[your token]
 ```

-Then, create a config file `config.yaml` like this:
+Then, create a config file `config.yaml` like this in the root of your project:

 ```bash
 database: